microsoft/aragog/README.md

 We have already compiled invariants for firewall and put it `out/` folder.

 Invariant compilation was tested on MacOS.
+It requires JDK and maven to run.
 For compiling invariants by yourself, please follow these:
 ```
 git clone --recurse-submodules https://github.com/microsoft/aaragog.git
-cd aaragog
-./install.sh
-cd generateSFA
+cd aaragog/generateSFA
 ./install_z3.sh
 mvn clean package
 ```